raynamharris/IntegrativeProjectWT2015/README.md

 This repo contains the experiment that I like to call "IntegrativeProjectWT2015" because it is an **integrative** analysis of behavior, electrophysiology, and RNA-seq data collected from **wild type** mice in **2015**.

-## Organization

-Three are four main directories for the scripts, UNIX workflow, figures, and data.
-All .Rmd and related .md files are in the scripts directory.
-All .md files descripting the UNIX workflow are in the UNIXworkflow directory.

-The file names were chosen to indicated their order of execution in the workflow and provide a brief description of the contents.

-### Workflow
+### Bioinformatics Workflow

+This project is organized into five main subdirectories:
+- `[scripts](scripts)`: contains all the `knitr`-based R workflows for statistical analyses and data visualization (source code is in the `.Rmd` files, and `.md` files are used to visualize the code and the results
+- `[UNIXworkflow](UNIXworkflow)`: contains and explanation and all the UNIX commands used to process the raw sequencing data
+- `[figures](figures)`: all the figures created from the scripts
+- `[data](data)`: all the input data and the results
+- `[docs](docs)`: presentations generated using R

-This workflow below describes the order in which scripts are used to anlayze data.
-Below, I have linked the correspond markdown file.
-For source code, replace `.md` with `.Rmd` in the hyperlink.
+This workflow below describes the order in which scripts are used to process and analyze the data.

 - **Part 1: Behavior**
 	- [scripts/01a_behavior_analysis](scripts/01a_behavior_analysis.md): behavior data wrangling, statistics, and data visualization